toggle

 3. Product recommendation

-This use case is crucial for e-commerce and retail stores to connect the right products with the right customers on perfect occasions.
+The most used AI in retail examples includes product recommendation, which helps e-commerce and retail stores connect the right products with the right customers on perfect occasions.

 It’s about sending tailored product recommendations and discounts by analyzing customers' shopping patterns and behaviors.
 This attracts more business while keeping the customer engaged with the brand.
 That’s how big retail brands make use of the Diderot effect and increase sales and order value.